Sony Michel

-Sony Michel (born February 17, 1995) is an American football running back who is a free agent.
-He played college football at Georgia and was selected by the New England Patriots in the first round of the 2018 NFL Draft.
-As a member of the Patriots for three seasons, he won a Super Bowl title in Super Bowl LIII and scored the game's only touchdown.
-Michel was traded to the Los Angeles Rams in 2021, where he won Super Bowl LVI.
-He joined the Dolphins the following offseason, but was cut before the season began, then signed with the Los Angeles Chargers.
+Sony Michel (born February 17, 1995) is an American former professional football running back who played in the National Football League (NFL) for five seasons.
+He played college football for the Georgia Bulldogs and was selected by the New England Patriots in the first round of the 2018 NFL draft.
+During his first season with the Patriots, he was a member of the team that won Super Bowl LIII, and scored the game's only touchdown.
+After two more seasons with the Patriots, Michel spent the 2021 season with Los Angeles Rams, winning Super Bowl LVI, and his final season with the Los Angeles Chargers.

-Early years
+Early life

-Michel's parents emigrated from Haiti a year after his older sister Lamise was born.
-Michel attended American Heritage School in Plantation, Florida.
-Michel was the starting running back for the American Heritage Patriots, beginning in his eighth grade year there.
-As a senior, he rushed for 1,833 yards and 24 touchdowns.
+Michel's parents emigrated from Haiti.
+Michel attended American Heritage School in Plantation, Florida, where he was the starting running back for the American Heritage Patriots, beginning in his eighth-grade year there.
+As an eighth grader, he was named the Sun Sentinel 3A-2A-2B-1A-1B Player of the Year after rushing for 1,825 yards and 20 touchdowns, including a 281-yard performance against North Broward Prep.
+As a senior, Michel rushed for 1,833 yards and 24 touchdowns.
 Over three years playing on varsity, he rushed for 4,758 yards and 63 touchdowns.
-He was rated by Rivals.com as a five-star recruit and was ranked as the third best running back and 13th best player overall.
+He was rated by Rivals.com as a five-star recruit and was ranked as the third-best running back and 13th-best player overall.
 Michel committed to the University of Georgia on April 26, 2013, to play college football.

 Michel also competed in track and field at American Heritage; as a sophomore in 2011, he earned first-place finishes in both the 100-meter dash (10.99s) and 200-meter dash (21.91s) at the FHSAA 2A District Meet.
 He posted a personal-best time of 10.64w in the 100-meter dash at the 3rd Annual Miramar Invitational, where he placed first.